dislick/enum-js/README.md

 ```

 Sometimes you want the enum to have a friendly textual representation which is different from it's name.
-For those cases, the enum array can be an array of objects, which have 2 properties - name & text
+For those cases, the enum array can be an array of objects, which have 2 properties - name & text.

 ```
 new Enum(enumObjects, [options])